rowanhill/xssfinder/README.md

 TODOs
 -----
-1. Gracefully handle errors encountered traversing a route.
-(Perhaps also adding new routes to reach any pages not visited as a result of the error).
+1. Record errors encountered traversing a route / in afterRoute.
+1. Make all submit traversals terminal, and in addition to normal traversal
-2. Handle submit actions that return void (e.g. for client-side only submissions that don't change page).
+1. Handle submit actions that return void (e.g. for client-side only submissions that don't change page).
-3. Implement as a Maven plugin.
+1. Implement as a Maven plugin.
-4. Make the reports (lots) prettier.
+1. Make the reports (lots) prettier.
-5. Add DriverWrappers beyond just HtmlUnitDriver.
+1. Add DriverWrappers beyond just HtmlUnitDriver.
-6. Add more lifecycle events (before route, before/after traversal).
+1. Add more lifecycle events (before route, before/after traversal).
-7. Refactor Graph.java - it's a bit too big and complex.s
+1. Tidy up GraphTest following Graph refactor (it's a bit of a integration test now)
-8. Consider annotation inheritance - at a minimum, `@Page` probably wants to be marked as [`@Inherited`](http://docs.oracle.com/javase/6/docs/api/java/lang/annotation/Inherited.html)
+1. Consider annotation inheritance - at a minimum, `@Page` probably wants to be marked as [`@Inherited`](http://docs.oracle.com/javase/6/docs/api/java/lang/annotation/Inherited.html)